How to Wean Puppies

 What to Feed Weaning PuppiesPuppy food soaked with water and milk replacer for flavor is the recipe for a tasty puppy gruel.
 In addition, keep dry puppy food available and some will nibble on it throughout the day.
 As puppies increase their solid food consumption, they change the gut cells to digest puppy food.
 Put more and more gruel and kibble in front of them and have mom leave for longer periods of time during the day until one day mom nurses in the morning and does not return.
 Mom's milk production will decrease with less being asked of her and her glands will dry up and shrink to her body.

-Giving Breeders' Edge Wean Help once a day for seven days will help puppies turn on their gut cells for solid food digestion.
+Giving Breeders' Edge Wean Help once a day for seven days supports a puppy's transition from milk to solid food by supplying nutrition that feeds the gut cells for efficient digestion.
 Problem puppies should get Wean Help twice a day to encourage moving to solid food.
-All small breeds or any puppy with issues should be on Wean Help to prevent fatty liver syndrome at weaning.

 Mixing Doc Roy's GI Synbiotics Granules into the puppy gruel will also help prevent digestive upset and diarrhea during this changing of function for the GI tract.